Skip to main content

 The Zones can overlap, allowing you to trigger different Samples at once or triggering different Samples depending on how hard you hit the pads.
 You can adjust various playback settings for the Sample of each Zone individually.
 The set of all Zones define the Sample Map (or “Map” for short) of the Sound.

-Opening the Zone Page
+Opening the Zone page

 Mapping is done in the Zone page of the Sample Editor.